GoogleChrome/web.dev/src/site/content/en/fast/codelab-imgix/index.md

 draft: true
 ---

-imgix is a service that transforms, optimizes, and caches your images for a faster website experience.
+[imgix](https://www.imgix.com/) is a service that transforms, optimizes, and caches your images for a faster website experience.
 When building your web application, it’s nearly impossible to account for all the [various devices](https://www.mydevice.io/#compare-devices) and screen sizes that it might be viewed on.
 For images, this presents a major problem, because they require optimization specific to the context to display quickly and with high quality — both of which are key metrics for engagement and conversion.
 With imgix, you can ensure that you’re always serving images to your users at the ideal size and speed for their specific device.
 In addition, imgix provides a wide variety of image transformation options, all easily accessible through a robust API of [URL parameters](https://docs.imgix.com/apis/url?utm_source=webdev&utm_medium=referral&utm_campaign=codelab).

 ## Measure with Lighthouse

-Run Lighthouse to check for opportunities to improve page load, these opportunities are listed under "Properly size images":
+Run Lighthouse to check for opportunities to improve page load.
+These opportunities are listed under the **Properly size images** audit.

 ![A sample output from Lighthouse](./lighthouse.png)

 ## Set up your imgix account

 imgix provides a CDN which caches and serves your content globally.
-You'll need to sign up for an imgix account and create a Source that  can access your asset library at its origin server, either through Google Cloud Storage, Amazon S3, or a simple web folder.
+You'll need to sign up for an imgix account and create a [Source](https://docs.imgix.com/setup/creating-sources) that can access your asset library at its origin server, either through Google Cloud Storage, Amazon S3, or a simple web folder.
 Complete [imgix's tutorial for setting up an account and linking a Source](https://docs.imgix.com/setup?utm_source=webdev&utm_medium=referral&utm_campaign=codelab) and then head back to this tutorial when you're done.
 After you've set up an account and Source, you'll have access to your assets through a unique domain name created for you by imgix, for example `example.imgix.net`.

 ## imgix URLs